GerHobbelt/HTMLawed/htmLawed_README.txt

   *Special characters*: The characters ';', ',', '/', '(', ')', '|', '~' and space have special meanings in the rules.
 Words in the rules that use such characters, or the characters themselves, should be `escaped` by enclosing in pairs of double-quotes ('"').
 A back-tick ('`') can be used to escape a literal '"'.
 An example rule illustrating this is 'input=value(maxlen=30/match="/^\w/"/default="your `"ID`"")'.

-  *Note*: To deny an attribute for all elements for which it is legal, '$config["deny_attribute"]' can be used instead of '$spec'.
+  *Note*: To deny an attribute for all elements for which it is legal, '$config["deny_attribute"]' (see section:- #3.4) can be used instead of '$spec'.
+Also, attributes can be allowed element-specifically through '$spec' while being denied globally through '$config["deny_attribute"]'.
 The 'hook_tag' parameter (section:- #3.4.9) can also be used to implement the '$spec' functionality.

 -- 2.4  Performance time & memory usage ----------------------------o